The Concept

 The Controls

-Retroband is not an easy to use plugin, and you'll likely need the included presets.
+Retroband is not an easy to use plugin.
 All the bands feature slightly different processing variations, but the controls work the same for all of them.
 The naming of the controls may look familiar from dynamic equalisers, but that's where the similarity ends.
-At all times keep in mind that transient-enhanced IMD is extremely sensitive to audio dynamics.
+At all times keep in mind that transient-enhanced distortion is extremely sensitive to audio dynamics.
 Often you'll find RetroBand barely reacting to transients while the same setting will completely destroy different type of material.

 The Individual Bands